“Sarcopenia is the gradual loss of muscle

 In Sarcopenia the OWH explain:

-How may sarcopenia be prevented?
+How may sarcopenia be addressed?

 Health Care Provider